M16Nebula/Key-AI-Features-to-Support-Scrum-Software-Development-Supporting-materials-/README.md

 - [Survey_questionnaire.pdf](Survey_questionnaire.pdf) (based on Kano method) -> the questionnaire we used in the research for survey participants[^3].
 - [TBD] -> Document with a more detailed description of the focus group process.
 - [TBD] -> Dataset collected as part of our research.
-   -  [Description of variables] -> Dataset collected as part of our research
+   -  [Description of variables] -> Description of variables relating to the Dataset collected as part of our research.

 👉**Source**: 🔴TO BE DONE WHEN PUBLISHED🔴